Collaborate with Feeds and Groups

 Chatter in Lightning Experience offers you live feeds in groups and live comments everywhere.
 No more page refreshes to keep your feed up-to-the-minute.
 As new posts and comments come in, they flash yellow.
 If the live update isn’t in view, a notification pops up at the top of the feed, alerting you to new stuff.

 Live comments are available everywhere and not just in groups.
 When someone’s entering a comment, an animation shows that there’s activity on the post and lets you know who’s commenting.
-When the comment’s saved, it flashes yellow in the feed, and you get that pop-up notification letting you know new content is available.
+When the comment’s saved, it flashes yellow in the feed, and you get that pop-up notification letting you know that new content is available.

 If you like the assurance of a refresh, there’s an improvement there, too.
 You’re no longer tied to a time-consuming, full-page refresh.
 Each feed has its own refresh icon that updates just the feed and no other elements on the page.
 This modest efficiency saves you time, and every bit of time counts!